◷ Reading Time: 5 minutes

 FlexRule Runtime is the core engine that executes your business logic (rules, flows, and decisions).
 It is used as a developer SDK to integrate FlexRule into your application and let your application execute business logic models.

 FlexRule Designer is an authoring environment that allows you to visually model different types of business logic.
 You can also validate, simulate and run your processes visually.
 For this extended functionality, you need to have FlexRule Runtime installed.

 FlexRule Server is the server component that hosts your business logic (rules, flows, and decisions) as a REST API.
 FlexRule Server comes with a Workbench application to help you manage your services.

-You can download all of the products from our official site at http://download.flexrule.com
+You can download all of the products via the FlexRule user portal.

-What are the .NET Framework Requirements to run FlexRule?
+What is the .NET Framework Requirement to run FlexRule?

 Yes – for all the products there are several samples.

 FlexRule Runtime samples can be found on GitHub.

 FlexRule Designer sample projects can be found right here.
 Every project contains a downloadable sample, test data, and a video description.

 The same sample projects can be downloaded from the home screen of FlexRule Designer.